IceHe/lib/mac/initialize.md

 Homebrew-Cask extends Homebrew
 and allows you to install large binary files via a command-line tool.

-> Recommend to install Mac Apps via Homebrew-Cask
+> RECOMMEND to install Mac Apps via Homebrew-Cask

 Available softwares on Homebrew-Cask : [Homebrew Formulae](https://formulae.brew.sh/cask)

-- NOTE: You can find the softwares you need on it.
+- **NOTE** : You can find the softwares you need on it.

 ### Required